 Built for accountants

-Client onboarding software for accountants - compliant, auditable, and structured
+Accounting client onboarding software — compliant, auditable, and structured

-For accounting firms, client onboarding is not just a process - it's a compliance obligation.
+For accounting firms, client onboarding is not just a process — it is a compliance obligation.
 Documents need to be collected correctly, stored securely, and traceable.
 An email thread is not an audit trail.

 The compliance problem with email-based onboarding

-When a new client joins an accounting firm, the intake process typically needs to cover anti-money laundering checks, Know Your Customer documentation, proof of identity and address, a signed engagement letter, and payment setup.
+When a new client joins an accounting firm, the intake process typically needs to cover AML checks, KYC documentation, proof of identity, a signed engagement letter, and payment setup.
 Each of these needs to be completed, documented, and retrievable.

 What accountants need from onboarding software